 Vouchers aren’t a solution for helping build a solid education foundation for Oklahoma’s children.
 We urge legislators to work with parents and education leaders at all levels for real solutions to support the 700,000 students in their public schools.
+(To learn more about the state’s tuition-tax credit voucher program called the Equal Opportunity Scholarship Act, click here).

 - It continues the practice of adding groups of voucher-eligible students as a means to eventually make vouchers available to all students.